waterbycounty

 What's happening with rivers in Coshocton County right now?

-Coshocton County's primary USGS streamgage on the Muskingum River is currently reading 5,800 cubic feet per second — 110% of the long-term mean of 5,276.48 cfs.
+Coshocton County's primary USGS streamgage on the Muskingum River has a pipeline snapshot of 5,800 cubic feet per second — 110% of the long-term mean of 5,276.48 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Coshocton County water compare to the Ohio average?